 A. Successful completion of the Beginner RiderCourse will provide you with a completion card good for a waiver of the skills test at your local licensing office.
-We provide motorcycles and helmets for the beginner courses.
+You will still need to take the written test at the licensing office.

 Q. Is the class required to get my endorsement?

 A. No. You can also get your license by taking the written test and the riding test at an approved testing site.
-You must provide your own motorcycle for testing.
+If you choose this method you must provide your own motorcycle for testing.

 Q. How do I get a learner’s permit?